Raz-Saad/Cloud_Computing_Final_Assignment/README.md

 # Social Network User System
 ## Overview
-This project implements the foundational user system for a social network.
-The system includes APIs for creating, retrieving, and deleting users, as well as uploading profile pictures securely.
-The project is built using AWS services such as Lambda, CDK, API Gateway, S3, and DynamoDB.
+This project comprises two main parts, each implementing essential features for a social network.
+The system is built using AWS services such as Lambda, CDK, API Gateway, S3, DynamoDB, Textract, and SQS.<br>
+The primary objectives are to establish a foundational user system and introduce an innovative feature for post creation through image uploads and text extraction.

 ## Setup
 ### Prerequisites